Three Tips for MBA Interview Success

 1. Control the narrative (without being obvious about it)

 Embrace that we’re in an election year and think like a politician (albeit a very humble, not ‘politician-like’ politician).
-Politics 101 teaches us to ‘control the narrative’ or, said another way, tell the story your way, before someone else has the chance to draw their own conclusions.
+Politics 101 teaches us to ‘control the narrative.’
+Tell the story your way.
+Do this before someone else draws their own conclusions.
 Controlling the narrative also relies heavily on storytelling – successful politicians (on both sides of the aisle) paint a compelling picture of society’s needs and powerfully advocate for how their policies will address them.

 So how does this apply to you?
-If you’ve done a good job crafting your personal brand, you know the key tenets of what you bring to the table (both personally and professionally) and where you plan to go in the future.
+If you’ve crafted your personal brand, you know what you bring to the table.
+You know your personal and professional strengths.
+You know where you plan to go.
 Think of the key stories that crystallize these points and jot them down.
 Now, bump these stories up against the list of questions you will likely be asked – think about how you can make all of your key points within the constraints of where the interview is likely to go.

 It can be tempting to approach your preparation in the reverse order (looking at the questions and then thinking of the story from your arsenal that fits best), but that makes it easy for the interview to fly by before you share one of the key things that make you stand out from the pack.
 By keeping a mental list of the key points you want to make, you can be proactive rather than reactive.